In June of 2004 the Wellington Public Library celebrated 25 years of operation. The grand opening was held on June 13, 1979.

 It was not until 1992 that the library expanded from 485 square feet to 2,000 square feet.
 In 1993 Diane Montgomery was hired as library director, a position she held until 2003.
 Through grants and town funding the library was able to double in size from 2,000 square feet to 4500 square feet in 2003.

-The library is now open 42.5 hours per week and has approximately 22,000 items available for use.
-Circulation is now over 20,000 items per year.
+The library is now open 42.5 hours per week and has approximately 24,000 items available for use.